-For information on recordkeeping for long-term capital gains, see the worksheet on page 12.
+For information on recordkeeping for long-term capital gains or ordinary income, see the worksheets on pages 11 and 12.

-Part III-Current Distributions Schedule
+Part III.
+Current Distributions Schedule

 You must give each recipient listed in Part III a Schedule K-1 (Form 1041) that reflects that recipient's current distribution.
 Also, attach a copy of each Schedule K-1 to Form 5227.
 See the Specific Instructions for Schedule K-1 (Form 1041) for more information.